Updated: Apr 21

 Be mindful and aware of the negative self-talk.
 When you hear anything negative come out of your mouth, counteract it with a positive statement.

 Self-reflect.
-Journaling is one of my favorite activities to self-reflect.
+Journaling is one of my favorite activities to self-reflect on.
 There are even journals you can purchase that have prompts to guide you along.
 Do an Amazon search for “prompt journal pick me up”; you will see quite a few options.

 Appreciate the small wins.
 Celebrate your small successes.
 It’s the little things that add up to the big successes in the end.